Barbara Windsor: Career

-Windsor made her film debut as an uncredited extra in 1954 playing a schoolgirl in The Belles of St. Trinians, she followed this with several other uncredited roles until she appeared in Too Hot to Handle with Jayne Mansfield.
+Windsor made her film debut as an uncredited extra in 1954 playing a schoolgirl in The Belles of St. Trinians; she followed this with several other uncredited roles until she appeared in Too Hot to Handle (1960) with Jayne Mansfield.
 According to Windsor, Mansfield demanded that she appear at the back of the scene they shared, as she was worried Windsor's blonde hair and large chest would overshadow her own.
 After this, Windsor made her television debut when Johnny Brandon, with whom Windsor had starred in Love from Judy, asked her to appear in his television series Dreamer's Highway.
 Windsor later appeared in musical shows Variety Parade, The Jack Jackson Show, and Six-Five Special, regularly singing with bands.
 She then became a regular cabaret act at Ronnie Scott's Jazz Club in Soho, and went on to do the same at the Winston's club alongside Danny La Rue and Amanda Barrie.

-After joining Joan Littlewood's Theatre Workshop at the Theatre Royal, Stratford East, she came to prominence in their stage production Fings Ain't Wot They Used T'Be and Littlewood's film Sparrows Can't Sing (1963), achieving a BAFTA nomination for Best British Film Actress.
+After joining Joan Littlewood's Theatre Workshop at the Theatre Royal, Stratford East, she came to prominence in their 1959 stage production Fings Ain't Wot They Used T'Be and Littlewood's film Sparrows Can't Sing (1963), achieving a BAFTA nomination for Best British Film Actress.
 She also appeared in the comedy films Crooks in Cloisters (1964) and San Ferry Ann (1965), the thriller film A Study in Terror (1965), the fantasy film Chitty Chitty Bang Bang (1968) and Ken Russell's musical film The Boy Friend (1971), and the TV sitcoms The Rag Trade and Wild, Wild Women.

-Carry On films
+Carry On

 Windsor came to prominence with her portrayals of a "good-time girl" in nine Carry On films.
 Her first was Carry On Spying in 1964 and her final one was Carry On Dick in 1974.
 She also appeared in several Carry On... television and compilation specials between 1964 and 1977.

 One of her best known scenes was in Carry On Camping (1969), where her bikini top flew off during outdoor aerobic exercises.
 In typical Carry On style, exposure is implied, but little is, in fact, seen.

 From 1973 to 1975, she appeared with several of the Carry On team in the West End revue Carry On London!.

 She was strongly identified with the Carry On films for many years, which restricted the roles she was offered later in her career.